color2life/Google-Calendar-events-to-Timeline/README.md

 Google-Calendar-events-to-Timeline
 ==================================

-Google Calendar events view as timeline, a plugin by VéritéCo http://timeline.verite.co/
+Google Calendar events view as timeline by using a plugin by VéritéCo http://timeline.verite.co/